Hospital denies Aldergrove cancer patient’s exposure to superbug despite incriminating letter - Aldergrove Star

-Vancouver Coastal Health Authority (VCHA) is taking no blame for “possibly” infecting a cancer-stricken man from Aldergrove with a highly infectious superbug.
+Vancouver Coastal Health Authority (VCHA) is taking no blame for “possibly” infecting a cancer-stricken man from Langley with a highly infectious superbug.

 This is according to a civil court filing in response to wife Wendy Gould – who is suing VCHA and Vancouver General Hospital for exposing her husband to the New Delhi metallo-beta-lactamase (NDM) in 2016.